Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java | `void advanceAction(unsigned int tics = 1, boolean updateState = true, boolean renderOnly = false)` |
 | Python | `void advance_action(int tics = 1, bool updateState = True, bool renderOnly = False)` |

 Processes a specified number of tics.
-If updateState is set the state will be updated after last processed tic and a new reward will be calculated.
-To get new state use getState and to get the new reward use getLastReward.
+If `updateState` is set the state will be updated after last processed tic and a new reward will be calculated.
+To get new state use `getState` and to get the new reward use `getLastReward`.
-If updateState is not set but renderOnly is turned on, the state will not be updated but a new frame will be rendered after last processed tic.
+If `updateState` is not set but `renderOnly` is turned on, the state will not be updated but a new frame will be rendered after last processed tic.

-### makeAction
+### `makeAction`

 | C++ | `double makeAction(std::vector<int> const &actions, unsigned int tics = 1)` |
 | :-- | :-- |